Country of origin: Scotland

 Today, Emerson is a global technology leader serving a range of industries.

 Charles and Alexander Meston were orphaned brothers from Scotland living in St. Louis in the late 1800s.

 Summers in St. Louis are famously hot and sticky.
 The Meston brothers had the idea of attaching an electric motor to a fan to cool off.
-Electricity was still a fairly new technology, and the Mestons saw a tremendous business opportunity in developing a reliable electric motor.
+Electricity was still a fairly new technology, and the Mestons saw the unique business potential of developing a reliable electric motor.
 They sought a patent from the U.S. government and funding from John Wesley Emerson, a former Union army officer, judge and lawyer, who also lent his name to the new company.
 In 1890, Emerson Electric Manufacturing Company was born.

-In 1892, Emerson sold the first electric fans in America, a product for which the company soon became renowned.
-As the company grew, it expanded its product line by attaching electric motors to new products such as sewing machines, dental drills, player pianos and power tools.
+In 1892, Emerson introduced electric fans to America, which quickly became their signature product.
+As the company grew, it added electric motors to new products, including sewing machines, dental drills and power tools.

 Emerson (as the company is now named) is a diversified global manufacturing and technology company that employs 111,000 people in 220 manufacturing locations around the world.
 In 2015, Fortune named ranked Emerson fifth among the World’s Most Admired electronics companies.

 Updated July 2020